vvncheung/driver-assignment/README.md

 ## Known bugs:
 - Occasional stutter/lag after dropping item in new driver table
+- Drop location indicator of currently dragged item does not show up
 - Number inputs in create / edit forms will not accept decimal points due to the "Number" type restriction as RegEx as pattern will not work (use whole numbers only)